You can choose from four Indiana University School of Nursing degree tracks.

 Minimum of C in all other pre-requisite courses

-Application to the BSN program is competitive and the Direct Admit option offers high achieving students a guarantee into the Nursing program (currently accepting 40 students to start each fall).
-The application can be found here.
+Application to the BSN program is competitive and the Direct Admit option offers high achieving students a guarantee into the Nursing program (currently accepting 30 students to start each fall).
+The application for Fall 2024 will be available later this year.

 RN to BSN track is designed for registered nurses (RNs) who hold an Associate of Science in Nursing (ASN) degree or a nursing diploma.
 It allows busy, working RNs to pursue a bachelor’s degree.
-If you have completed two semesters of an ASN program at Ivy Tech, you can begin working on a BSN degree with this option.
 The Statewide RN to BSN completion option is for registered nurses (RNs) who want an entirely distance-accessible degree program with courses that are delivered by Web-based and video technologies.

 All of the IU School of Nursing options at IUPUC will provide you with a solid foundation in the practical and technical areas essential to an effective, successful nursing career.